Pulko/docs-tracker/README.md

 - `Gemfile` (Ruby)
 - `composer.json` (PHP)

-If no project markers are found, the current directory is used as the project root.
+If no project root markers are found, the current directory is used as the project root.

 ## Supported File Types